IBM Cloud Docs

 Follow these steps to create, add contents to, and train a custom language model for the IBM Watson® Speech to Text service:

 1. Create a custom language model.
 You can create multiple custom models for the same or different domains.
 The process is the same for any model that you create.
-Language model customization is available for most previous-generation models and for all next-generation models.
+Language model customization is available for all large speech models, most previous-generation models and for all next-generation models.
 For more information, see Language support for customization.

 2. Add a corpus to the custom language model.
 A corpus is a plain text document that uses terminology from the domain in context.
 You can add multiple corpora serially, one at a time, to a custom model.
 For custom models that are based on previous-generation models, the service builds a vocabulary for a custom model by extracting terms from corpora that do not exist in its base vocabulary.
 For custom models that are based on next-generation models, the service extracts character sequences rather than words from corpora.